How to drive the steep road to the summit of Montagut?

 | Vehicle Requirement | 4x4 recommended for the final sector |

 Near the summit, the road passes the Esglesia de Sant Jaume de Montagut.
-This specific point features a brutally steep ramp that tests the vehicle's low-end torque.
-Logistically, drivers must commit to a steady gear (1st or 2nd) before hitting the unpaved incline to avoid wheel spin on the loose gravel.
-The proximity to the lookout tower and the collapsed 10th-century castle ruins means the track is tight, with zero room for heavy vehicle maneuvers or passing, making it a "point of no return" technical climb.
+This point features a brutally steep ramp that tests the vehicle's low-end torque.
+Drivers must commit to a steady gear (1st or 2nd) before hitting the unpaved incline to avoid wheel spin on the loose gravel.
+The proximity to the lookout tower and the collapsed 10th-century castle ruins means the track is tight, with zero room for heavy vehicle maneuvers or passing.